AntoineRichard/OmniLRS/wiki/rendering/Rendering.md

 - `fstop`: (float), fstop of the lens used to simulate the flares.
 - `focal_length`: (float), Focal length of the lens used to simulate the flares.

+> [!Note]
-> Note: These camera parameters are completely independent of the ones you have inside the scene's cameras.
+> These camera parameters are completely independent of the ones you have inside the scene's cameras.

 Example:
 ```yaml